asherp/dash_midi_components/README.md

 # Dash Midi Components

 Generates client-side midi for plotly dash components, providing data-driven audio in the form of midi.

-`Dash Midi Componets` is built on [webaudiofont](https://surikov.github.io/webaudiofont/), a pure javascript midi library that includes a large collection of midi intrustruments. `Dash Midi Components` parses the html files from webaudiofont and makes it easy to use them through dash clientside callbacks.

 ## Usage